How to Cope with Job Loss

-There are resources, there is help, and there are networks of support that can ease the situation.
-If you or someone you know is facing the prospect of job loss or layoff, use the opportunity to become informed, adapt to the situation, reflect and reinvent yourself for the changing times and changing economy.
-For a quick start, download FindLaw's Guide to Job Loss [pdf].
+There are resources, help, and networks of support that can ease the situation.
+If you or someone you know is facing the prospect of job loss or layoff, use the opportunity to become informed, adapt to the situation, and reflect and reinvent yourself for the changing times and changing economy.
+For a quick start, download FindLaw's Guide to Job Loss.

 A History of Resilience

 America has faced economic hardship before.
 In the 1930s, during the period now referred to as the Great Depression, economic conditions were even more severe than those today, with an estimated 25% of Americans without jobs and the failure of nearly 11,000 commercial banks in the country.
 The wisdom gained from the time of the Great Depression has guided the Federal Reserve and administrations to take steps to adapt to the worldwide economic shift and respond quickly to safeguard the future of the U.S. economy and jobs.